|Italian term||Literal translation||Definition|

 Some of the more common Italian tempo indicators, from slowest to fastest, are: Grave – slow and solemn (20–40 BPM) Lento – slowly (40–45 BPM) Largo – broadly (45–50 BPM)

-What is the Italian word for slow tempo?
+What is the word for fast and slow in music?

 What are the 10 musical terms?

 Here’s 50 music terms you need to know.